unibas-bmc/LargeVolumeTransformix/README.md

 Transforming giga- to teravoxel high-resolution volumes with low-resolution registration results.

 # Background
 Virtual histology based on hard X-ray microtomography produces volumetric imaging with isotropic pixel sizes down to and below one micron.
-As field-of-view increases, the resulting datasets grow in size from the gigabyte to terabyte (and even petabyte).
+As field-of-view increases, the resulting datasets grow in size from the gigabyte to terabyte (and even petabyte) scale.
 Registering and transforming these datasets requires a multi-resolution distributed approach.

 As a first step, we developed a pipeline for transforming large virtual histology images using low-resolution registrations.
 In this case, we collected microtomography of an entire mouse brain with isotropic 0.65 µm pixel size and developed a pipeline to reconstruct the data, see [G. Rodgers et al. " Mosaic microtomography of a full mouse brain with sub-micron pixel size "](https://doi.org/10.1117/12.2633556).
 This data should be transformed into the Allen Mouse Brain Common Coordinate Framework.